etp19/BidMyMechanic/README.md

-# Foobar
+# BidMyMechanic

-Foobar is a Python library for dealing with word pluralization.
+BidMyMechanic is a .Net Core & Angular web application.

 ## Installation